 San Francisco: A Stroll in the Park for AT&T

 AT&T continues to set the pace when we test LTE network speeds in San Francisco.
-And it's not just because the carrier enjoys a considerable home field advantage at the baseball stadium that bears its name.
+And it's not just because the carrier enjoys a considerable home field advantage at the baseball stadium that used to bear its name.

 We recorded an average download speed of 57.3 Mbps for AT&T, topping runner-up Verizon's 44.9 Mbps average.
 While Verizon bested AT&T on average upload speed — 16.7 Mbps to AT&T's 13.2 Mbps result — AT&T fared the best on our app download test.
 Its 22-second average was 15 seconds better than the time Verizon turned in.

-To be sure, AT&T benefits from the fact that we test at AT&T Park, where the carrier posts a staggering download speed of 155.6 Mbps.
+To be sure, AT&T benefits from the fact that we test at AT&T Park (which has since been renamed Oracle Park), where the carrier posts a staggering download speed of 155.6 Mbps.
 (Verizon's otherwise blazing 85.9 Mbps average at the ballpark is a distant second.)
 But AT&T fared well at other sites where its rival carriers faltered.

 |Average Download Speed, San Francisco||Average Upload Speed, San Francisco||Average App Download Time (Min:Sec)|